carloshsalvador/musicplayer/DETAILED_DOCUMENTATION.md

 **useful**: git commit -m "setting views.py for music_player_app.
 For testing I did also python manage.py migrate and python mandage runserver; this create more files automaticlly such as the subfoler api/__pycach__ and api/migrations as well as in music_player_app."

-be aware that music_player_app/views.py uses folder name music_player_app.... if it is not right name, change it!
+obs: Be aware that music_player_app/views.py uses folder name music_player_app.... if it is not right name, change it!

 #### api/serializers.py